Comal District Court Plan

 Be it remembered that on this date the below signed District Court Judges of Comal County, Texas, (hereafter referred to as the Comal County Judges) hereby adopt, order, establish and order published these countywide procedures, rules and orders, including the attached Client Choice Implementation Plan, for the timely and fair appointment of counsel for indigent defendants in Comal County, Texas.

 The Sheriff of Comal County shall ensure that within 48 hours after arrest, every arrestee shall be brought before a magistrate for a magistrate to set bail and inform the accused person of their rights including right to court appointed counsel if indigent.

-The Justices of the Peace and Magistrates of Comal County, Texas shall establish a plan and rotate holding magistrate’s hearings each day by 9:00 p.m.
+The Magistrates of Comal County, Texas shall establish a plan and rotate holding magistrate’s hearings each day by 9:00 p.m.

 At the Magistrate hearing the responsible Judge shall:

 - Admonish the defendant of the magistrate and Miranda warnings as provided by law;

 - Notify the defendant of indigent representation rights;